shariq1989/cookbook/content/recipe/shrimp_panang_curry.md

 +++
 title = "Shrimp Panang Curry"
 date = "2021-06-19"
-description = ""
-tags = [
+description = "This Panang curry recipe is the perfect quick, weeknight meal.
+The flavor is creamy, tangy, and sweet, and it is excellent alongside some perfectly cooked rice.
+This recipe is completely customizable and can easily fit a vegetarian or vegan diet." tags = [
     "entree",

 ]

-#thumbnail= "images/panangcurry.jpg"
+thumbnail= "images/panangcurry.jpg"
 +++

 Servings: 3-4  <!--more-->

-Preparation Time: 30 minutes
+Preparation Time: 15 minutes

-Cooking Time: 30 minutes
+Cooking Time: 20 minutes

 #### INGREDIENTS

-* 1 1/2 lb Jumbo Shrimp
+* 2 lbs large Shrimp
-* 3 tbsp Coconut Oil, divided
-* 1 small White Onion
-* 1 -4 oz Panang Curry Paste, the whole can for spicy, 1/2 can for mild
+* 1 -4 oz [Panang Curry Paste](https://amzn.to/3wLObSf), the whole can for spicy, 1/2 can for mild
+* 1 tbsp Coconut Oil
+* 1 medium Yellow Onion, roughly chopped
-* 1/2 Red Bell Pepper, thinly sliced
+* 1 Red Bell Pepper, roughly chopped
-* 1/2 Orange Bell Pepper, thinly sliced
-* 3 Garlic Cloves, julienne
+* 3 Garlic Cloves, minced
-* 1 small Zucchini, thinly sliced, julienne
 * 1 1/2 can Full-Fat Coconut Milk, plus more if you prefer less spicy
+* 1/8 cup Keffir Lime Leaves
-* 2 tbsp Fish Sauce
+* 1 tbsp Fish Sauce
 * Thai Basil, for garnish

 #### INSTRUCTIONS

 1. In a large bowl, defrost the shrimp.
 De-vein and remove the tails.
 Set aside.
-2. In a dutch oven or heavy-bottomed pan, warm 1 tbsp coconut oil on medium-low heat.
-Add the onions and cook until they become translucent and soften.
-3. While waiting on the onions to cook, add the remaining coconut oil to a skillet over medium-high heat.
-Add the shrimp in a single layer and cook until the edges turn pink about 1-2 minutes.
-4. Use tongs to flip each shrimp and cook the other side for 30 seconds.
-Then, transfer the shrimp to a plate and set aside.
-5. Add the Panang curry paste to the pan with the onions.
-Warm until fragrant, about 2 minutes.
+2. In a [dutch oven](https://amzn.to/2UeXCLz) or a heavy-bottomed pan like a [wok](https://amzn.to/3cQualy), warm the Panang curry paste and coconut oil until fragrant, about 2 minutes.
-6. Next, add the bell peppers, garlic, and zucchini, saute for another minute.
+3. Add the onions, peppers, and garlic.
+Cook over medium heat until they become translucent and soften.
-7. Stir in half of the coconut milk and bring the curry to a boil.
+4. Pour one can of coconut oil into the pan.
+Increase the heat and bring the mixture to a boil.
-8. Reduce the heat to a light simmer and add the remaining coconut milk and fish sauce.
-Allow the mixture to cook for 10 minutes.
-The curry should thicken, and the vegetables will reach a crisp-tenderness.
+5. Reduce the heat to a light simmer and add the mushrooms, Keffir lime leaves, and the remaining coconut milk.
+The curry should thicken, about 5 minutes.
 If the curry does not thicken, add 2 tbsp cold water and stir to mix.
-9. Add the reserved shrimp to the dish and stir to combine.
-Allow the shrimp to simmer with the rest of the curry for 1-2 minutes.
+6. Add the reserved shrimp and stir to combine.
+Allow the shrimp to simmer with the rest of the curry for another 5 minutes until fully cooked.
+7. Off heat, mix in the fish sauce.
-10. Remove from heat and garnish with Thai basil leaves and serve with jasmine rice or coconut-cilantro cauliflower rice.
+8. Garnish the curry with Thai basil leaves and serve with jasmine rice or cauliflower rice.

 ### ABOUT THE MEAL

+This Panang curry recipe is the perfect quick, weeknight meal.
+The flavor is creamy, tangy, and sweet, and it is excellent alongside some perfectly cooked rice.
+This recipe is completely customizable and can easily fit a vegetarian or vegan diet.

 #### What main ingredients do I need for this meal?

-* Shrimp: I use jumbo or colossal when shrimp is the main ingredient.
+* Shrimp: I used large shrimp for this recipe, but you could also use extra-large or colossal shrimp as well.

-* Curry Paste: We have tried them all; Maestra's flavor is by far the best.
+* Curry Paste: When it comes to Thai curry paste, we have tried them all; [Maestra's](https://amzn.to/35DP0AQ) flavor is by far the best.
+It is also one of the few Thai curry pastes that are vegetarian and vegan friendly, so that is a bonus.
+[Mae Ploy](https://amzn.to/3gH85bv) is also pretty tasty.

-* Coconut Milk: Coconut milk is such is such a rich ingredient used in Thai cooking.
-One thing to be aware of is using full-fat coconut milk.
-You make be tempted to do otherwise, but I am telling you that it completely changes the flavor and texture of the curry.
+* Coconut Milk: Coconut milk is a staple in Thai cooking, but be sure to use [full-fat coconut milk](https://amzn.to/35Dqpfk).
+You may want to do otherwise but don't.
+The richness from the fat completely changes the flavor and texture of the curry.

-* Umami: Count on the fish sauce to bring extra flavor and depth to the dish.
+* Fish Sauce: Count on the fish sauce to bring extra flavor and depth to the curry.

-* Vegetables: I use red and orange bell peppers, garlic, and zucchini for this curry.
+* Vegetables: I use red bell pepper, mushrooms, and garlic in this curry.
+You can use other vegetables of your choice, including zucchini, bok choy, bean sprouts, snow peas, spinach, bamboo shoots, or carrots.

 #### What equipment do I need to make this recipe?

 * A large bowl
-* A dutch oven or heavy-bottomed pan
+* A [dutch oven](https://amzn.to/2UeXCLz) or heavy-bottomed pan like a [wok]((https://amzn.to/3cQualy)
-* A skillet

 ### INSTRUCTIONS: STEP-BY-STEP

 1. In a large bowl, defrost the shrimp.
 De-vein and remove the tails.
 Set aside.

-{{< figure src="/images/pc1.jpg" class="instructionFigure">}}

-2. In a dutch oven or heavy-bottomed pan, warm 1 tbsp coconut oil on medium-low heat.
-Add the onions and cook until they become translucent and soften.
-3. While waiting on the onions to cook, add the remaining coconut oil to a skillet over medium-high heat.
-Add the shrimp in a single layer and cook until the edges turn pink about 1-2 minutes.
-4. Use tongs to flip each shrimp and cook the other side for 30 seconds.
-Then, transfer the shrimp to a plate and set aside.

-{{< figure src="/images/pc3.jpg" class="instructionFigure">}}

-{{< figure src="/images/pc2.jpg" class="instructionFigure">}}

-5. Add the Panang curry paste to the pan with the onions.
-Warm until fragrant, about 2 minutes.
+2. In a [dutch oven](https://amzn.to/2UeXCLz) or a heavy-bottomed pan like a [wok](https://amzn.to/3cQualy), warm the Panang curry paste and coconut oil until fragrant, about 2 minutes.

-{{< figure src="/images/pc4.jpg" class="instructionFigure">}}
+{{< figure src="/images/pcur1.jpg" class="instructionFigure">}}

-6. Next, add the bell peppers, garlic, and zucchini, saute for another minute.
+3. Add the onions, peppers, and garlic.
+Cook over medium heat until they become translucent and soften.

-{{< figure src="/images/pc5.jpg" class="instructionFigure">}}
+{{< figure src="/images/pcur2.jpg" class="instructionFigure">}}

-7. Stir in half of the coconut milk and bring the curry to a boil.
+4. Pour one can of coconut oil into the pan.
+Increase the heat and bring the mixture to a boil.

+{{< figure src="/images/pcur3.jpg" class="instructionFigure">}}

-8. Reduce the heat to a light simmer and add the remaining coconut milk and fish sauce.
-Allow the mixture to cook for 10 minutes.
-The curry should thicken, and the vegetables will reach a crisp-tenderness.
+5. Reduce the heat to a light simmer and add the mushrooms, Keffir lime leaves, and the remaining coconut milk.
+The curry should thicken, and the vegetables will reach a crisp-tenderness, about 5 minutes.
 If the curry does not thicken, add 2 tbsp cold water and stir to mix.

+{{< figure src="/images/pcur4.jpg" class="instructionFigure">}}

+{{< figure src="/images/pcur5.jpg" class="instructionFigure">}}

+{{< figure src="/images/pcur6.jpg" class="instructionFigure">}}

-9. Add the reserved shrimp to the dish and stir to combine.
-Allow the shrimp to simmer with the rest of the curry for 1-2 minutes.
+6. Add the reserved shrimp and stir to combine.
+Allow the shrimp to simmer with the rest of the curry for another 5 minutes until fully cooked.

+{{< figure src="/images/pcur7.jpg" class="instructionFigure">}}

-{{< figure src="/images/pc6.jpg" class="instructionFigure">}}
+{{< figure src="/images/pcur8.jpg" class="instructionFigure">}}

+7. Off heat, mix in the fish sauce.
-10. Remove from heat and garnish with Thai basil leaves and serve with jasmine rice or coconut-cilantro cauliflower rice.
+8. Garnish the curry with Thai basil leaves and serve with jasmine rice or cauliflower rice.